liqd/adhocracy3/docs/source/development.rst

     database, gets it from the backend and compares it to the one rendered in the directive.

-    Integration do not support nodejs.
+    Integration tests do not support nodejs.
 They can only be run in browser manually or via py.test.

     A.  Integrated with py.test::